kishore8787/CodeAlpha_ProjectName/README.md

 # 💻 Code Alpha - Java Programming Internship

-This repository contains tasks completed as part of the **Java Programming Internship** offered by **Code Alpha**.
+This repository contains Java projects completed as part of the **Java Programming Internship** offered by **Code Alpha**.
-Each task demonstrates core Java programming concepts such as OOP, data handling, user interaction, and logical structuring.
+Each task demonstrates core Java programming concepts such as OOP, data handling, user interaction, and real-world system simulations.

 ---